treyhendrix/ani-ratios/Scripts/GRANH1_R_Code.md

-R Code for No evidence for adaptive sex ratio adjustment in a cooperatively breeding bird with helpful helpers
+R Code for “No evidence for adaptive sex ratio adjustment in a cooperatively breeding bird with helpful helpers”
 ================
 Trey Hendrix